0xjon0/Pubs/Markdown_Execution_Framework_(MEF).md

 #### Version Control & Sync: Gaps in Integration

 Several problems exist in this area.
-They are handled in MEF by PKMs but there is lots of room for improvement because of the limiting factors inherited from the proprietary TMAs.
+They are handled in LEF by PKMs but there is lots of room for improvement because of the limiting factors inherited from the proprietary TMAs.

 ❌ **Problem:** TMAs rely on **internal proprietary formats** to support their advanced features and do not natively support direct Markdown operations.